ASQL Tutorial¶

 from events

-This tracks monthly active users by their signup month - a complex query that would take 50+ lines in SQL!
+This tracks monthly active users by their signup month using alias reuse - no special syntax needed!

 Part 8: Cohort Analysis¶

-Cohort analysis is one of the most powerful patterns in analytics, but it's notoriously complex in SQL.
-ASQL makes it simple.
+Cohort analysis is one of the most powerful patterns in analytics.
+In ASQL, it's straightforward using computed columns and alias reuse.

 What is Cohort Analysis?¶